Frequently Asked Questions: Crises Response Pilot Project

 By combining this work under one comprehensive strategy, we can address these crises in a meaningful way that takes into consideration everyone impacted.

-What will the CRPP do?
+What will the Crises Response pilot project do?

 The CRPP addresses both immediate and long-term impacts related to the three crises of homelessness, mental health and substance use.
 This includes: